rayc2045/ghibli-crawler/README.md

 If you don't use [Brave browser](https://brave.com/), remember to change the `executablePath` in index.js to your Chromium browser file path (or replace the npm package "puppeteer-core" with "puppeteer" and remove the `executablePath` in index.js).

-After running `node index.js`, all photos will be saved in the "img" folder.
+Awhile after running `node index.js`, all photos will be saved in the "img" folder.
 (321.9 MB)

 [![Photo](https://cdn.dribbble.com/users/3800131/screenshots/15188869/media/823b8d9b8055e21c18408aca4342ae60.png)](https://dribbble.com/raychangdesign)